Be a Staffing Pro: 5 Questions to Ask Yourself Going Into Peak Season

 Before the rush of peak season hits, check in with your regular employees to make sure they feel prepared for the upcoming rush.
 Explain how important this time of year is for the business and the value that each individual brings to the group to set up your team with an “all-hands-on-deck” mindset going into peak season.

 Find out about vacation schedules early.
-“Holiday schedules are the number one challenge we face during peak season,” explains Dana Donofree, owner of AnaOno, a lingerie and loungewear company that caters to those affected by breast cancer.
+“Differing schedules are the number one challenge we face during peak season,” explains Dana Donofree, owner of AnaOno, a lingerie and loungewear company that caters to those affected by breast cancer.
 “We try to be flexible when possible, but if your team knows the importance of the peak season in advance, they can also plan their family time around those expectations.”

-Make sure your team is fully trained and ready to be leaders, especially if you’re hiring seasonal help.
+Make sure your team is fully trained and ready to be leaders, especially if you’re hiring additional help.
 Regular staff members are your core crew — they can help identify gaps and flag problems early, as well as support newer staff.

 Finally, take the time to amp them up!
 The rigor of peak season can wear out your employees, so try motivating your team with positive energy and incentives, like a group outing when the busy time is over.

 2. Will I need to hire additional team members?

 Planning ahead and taking a pragmatic approach will ensure you have the right people at the right time.
 Donna Durham, owner of Weighting Comforts, a seller of weighted comforters that help customers sleep better and reduce anxiety, shares her method: “To determine the amount of staffing we’ll need during peak season, we set our financial goal for the year and figure out how many blankets we need to sell to meet that goal.
 Then we check our data from past years to see how many team members are needed to get that many blankets out the door.”